Head & Neck Cancer - Know the Facts

 Here's some basic information about head and neck cancer, its proliferation in the United States, and current information about how it is being treated.

 Most of the head, neck and oral cancers start in cells called squamous cells.
-These are the flat cells that line different sites of the body.
 When uncontrolled growth of the cells (cancer) are found in squamous cells, it is called squamous cell carcinoma.
 Other forms of cancers can also be found in the head, neck and oral sites.

 Where does head, neck and oral cancer start?

-Cancers of the oral cavity develop in the following areas: the lips, the front of the tongue, the gingiva (gums), buccal mucosa (cheeks), the floor or bottom of the mouth, the hard palate (top of the mouth) or the retromolar trigone (the small area behind the wisdom teeth).
+Cancers of the oral cavity develop in the following areas: lips, front of the tongue, gingiva (gums), buccal mucosa (cheeks), floor or bottom of the mouth, hard palate (top of the mouth) or retromolar trigone (the small area behind the wisdom teeth).
 A large percentage of head and neck cancers begin in the mouth as sores or lesions.
-Lesions that could lead to cancer are white lesions called leukoplakia and red lesions called erythroplakia.
-Erythroplakia, which is less common than leukoplakia, is more likely to become cancerous.
 Any lesion that does not heal in two weeks, however, should be seen by a physician, and a biopsy should be considered.

 - Change lifestyle and eating habits for healthier alternatives